 The Center for Criminal Justice Research and Training was created in February 1967 as the Institute of Police Studies.
 The Center has a long and successful tradition of involvement with various aspects of police research, education and training.
 Since inception, the Center has been instrumental in the development and presentation of programs to municipal, county, state and federal law enforcement agencies.
 The Center’s specialized programs encompass technical, analytical, operational, managerial and administrative areas of law enforcement.

-The Center is under the umbrella of the Department of Criminal Justice in the College of Health and Human Services (CHHS) at California State University, Long Beach.
+The Center is under the umbrella of the College of Criminology, Criminal Justice, and Emergency Management in the College of Health and Human Services (CHHS) at California State University, Long Beach.
 The Center itself is operated through the CSULB Foundation.
 The primary function of the Center is to design and present in-service training seminars and conferences that meet the training standards of the California Peace Officer Standards and Training (POST).
 Using subject matter experts (SME), training is provided to law enforcement personnel to provide them with the insight and necessary skills to achieve and maintain excellence as leaders in public safety.

 The Center is responsible for the coordination, scheduling and planning of the Sherman Block Supervisory Leadership Institute (SBSLI) programs throughout the state.
 This is an eight week course with assigned readings and intensive leadership coursework.